-Other than work-life balance, affordability is affecting the residential market, with rising interest rates and a widening gap between wages and soaring inflation.
-Other factors include concerns about cladding and the safety of taller blocks of flats, and a shortage of new homes coming to market.
-The country's housing crisis continues as successive governments have failed to meet new build targets.
-Each year, the government sets a target of 300,000 new homes that it routinely fails to meet.
-The UK's rising population will ensure that residential property will continue to provide opportunities for investors.
-Unfortunately, a combination of Brexit, covid-19 and war in Ukraine has led to increased building costs and slow construction progress, with delays in the supply of building materials and difficulties in ensuring the availability of a skilled and unskilled workforce.
+Other than work-life balance, affordability is affecting the residential market, with the end of negligible interest rates and a widening gap between wages and inflation.
+The country's housing crisis continues as successive governments have failed to meet new build targets and a rising population will ensure that residential property will continue to provide opportunities for investors.
+Unfortunately, a combination of global inflationary pressures, covid-19 and war in Ukraine has led to increased building costs and slow construction progress, with delays in the supply of building materials and difficulties in ensuring the availability of a skilled and unskilled workforce.
 A combination of rising costs, a fall in sales and pressure on pricing suggests that housebuilders may pause projects and sit on their development land banks until conditions start to look more promising.
+In particular, the viability of the affordable element of new developments has been undermined by higher margins.
 More affordable homes are urgently required and there needs to be greater focus on social and economic factors in deciding where these should be built.
 Affordable housing and build-to-rent will make up a larger share of new developments and institutional investors are now alive to the opportunities.
 The anticipated growth of the retirement or later living sector could free up valuable housing stock as older owners are given the option of a dignified down-sizing.
 In difficult times, high-net-worth individuals have started to return to the capital's super-prime market, prompting optimism for the previously deflated central London residential investment market.
 Commentators will also keep a close eye on the UK political climate as the government seeks to achieve stability ahead of the next general election, which is due before January 2025.
-The wider residential market will become tougher in 2023 as economic pressures, higher finance costs and less favourable tax and legislative regimes for buy-to-let landlords start to have a cumulative effect.
-Overseas investors in residential property are now also subject to a 2 per cent stamp duty land tax (SDLT) surcharge that comes on top of the existing 3 per cent surcharge for additional properties and the 15 per cent rate for those buyers using corporate vehicles.
+The wider residential market will remain tough in 2024 as economic pressures, higher finance costs and less favourable tax and legislative regimes for buy-to-let landlords continue to have a cumulative effect.
+Overseas investors in residential property are also subject to a 2 per cent stamp duty land tax (SDLT) surcharge (which the Labour party have announced they will increase, should they form the next government) that comes on top of the existing 3 per cent surcharge for additional properties and the 15 per cent rate for those buyers using corporate vehicles.
+The residential letting market has been dominated by a shortage of available properties pushing up rents and stretching affordability in key locations.